arlo397/GuardianAI/README.md

       ```
 14. **Retrieve Graph Image from Submitted Job**

-    - **Description**: This endpoint returns a png file download of the graphs requested from the user.
+    - **Description**: This endpoint returns a png file download of the graphs requested from the user based on the independent variable submitted in the job request.

       ```shell
       curl http://127.0.0.1:5173/results/af7c1fe6-d669-414e-b066-e9733f0de7a8